mosowaz/AZURE-Terraform-projects/README.md

 # AZURE-Terraform-labs

-This lab is created to demonstrate my knowledge of terraform usage to implement Azure resources.
+This lab is created to demonstrate the implementation of Azure resources with terraform.
-Link to lab scenerio and the details can be found in each sub-directory of this repository.
+Links to lab scenerio and the details can be found in each sub-directory of this repository (under Reference).

 ### Prerequisites
 1. azure CLI is required for terraform to interact with azure resources